atomicrobot/vinyl/README.md

 [![Build Status](https://travis-ci.org/madebyatomicrobot/vinyl.svg?branch=master)](https://travis-ci.org/madebyatomicrobot/vinyl)

-Vinyl makes it simple to work with [Cursors][cursor-javadoc] and [ContentValues][contentvalues-javadoc] in your application's domain language.
+Vinyl is an annotation processor that makes it simple to work with [Cursors][cursor-javadoc] and [ContentValues][contentvalues-javadoc] using your application's domain language.
 Vinyl is an amazing sounding record.

 Motivation
 ==========